Rasdaman

-rasdaman ("raster data manager") is an Array DBMS, that is: a Database Management System which adds capabilities for storage and retrieval of massive multi-dimensional arrays, such as sensor, image, simulation, and statistics data.
+rasdaman ("raster data manager") is an Array DBMS, that is: a Database Management System which adds capabilities for storage and retrieval of massive multidimensional arrays, such as sensor, image, simulation, and statistics data.

 A frequently used synonym to arrays is raster data, such as in 2-D raster graphics; this actually has motivated the name rasdaman.
 However, rasdaman has no limitation in the number of dimensions - it can serve, for example, 1-D measurement data, 2-D satellite imagery, 3-D x/y/t image time series and x/y/z exploration data, 4-D ocean and climate data, and even beyond spatio-temporal dimensions.

 History

-In 1989, Peter Baumann started a research on database support for images, then at Fraunhofer Computer Graphics Institute.
-Following an in-depth investigation on raster data formalizations in imaging, in particular the AFATL Image Algebra, he established a database model for multi-dimensional arrays, including a data model and declarative query language. pioneering the field of Array Databases.
-Today, multi-dimensional arrays are also known as Data Cubes.
+In 1989, Peter Baumann started research on database support for images, then at Fraunhofer Computer Graphics Institute.
+Following an in-depth investigation on raster data formalizations in imaging, in particular the AFATL Image Algebra, he established a database model for multidimensional arrays, including a data model and declarative query language. pioneering the field of Array Databases.
+Today, multidimensional arrays are also known as Data Cubes.

-At TU Munich, in the EU funded basic research project RasDaMan, a first prototype was established, on top of the O2 object-oriented DBMS, and tested in Earth and Life science applications.
+At the Technical University of Munich, in the EU funded basic research project RasDaMan, a first prototype was established, on top of the O2 object-oriented DBMS, and tested in Earth and Life science applications.
 Over further EU funded projects, this system was completed and extended to support relational DBMSs.

 A dedicated research spin-off, rasdaman GmbH, was established to give commercial support in addition to the research which subsequently has been continued at Jacobs University.
 Since then, both entities collaborate on the further development and use of the rasdaman technology.